yusuffeness/yusuffeness/README.md

 a computer engineering student

 - ☕ currently coding in Java
-- 🤖 interested in software engineering and AI
+- 🤖 - experienced with C, Verilog, and Linux
 - 💼 I’m looking for a part-time job
 - 📫 You can reach me via yusufeneskutuk@gmail.com